 Actually, most of us start out homeschooling our children.
 We help them develop — to walk, talk, and use a spoon.
 We teach them right from wrong.
-We are homeschooling our children each time we sit down to read a book, listen to music, color or paint, visit a botanical garden, bird-watch, count small donut-shaped cereal pieces, build a block tower, take a walk outdoors or simply enjoy the wonder of God’s creation together.
+We are homeschooling our children each time we sit down to read a book, listen to music, color or paint, visit a botanical garden, engage in bird watching, count small donut-shaped cereal pieces, build a block tower, take a walk outdoors, or simply enjoy the wonder of God’s creation together.
 Think about how much your child has learned from the time he was born through the time he was five.

 Did you hire a professional?
 Who knows your children better than you?
 Who knows better than you how to solicit the best response in a given situation?
 Who loves them enough to encourage and motivate them?
 Who has their best interests at heart?

 Practically speaking, there are many materials available to make our job easier.
 Many programs include teacher guides (some of those are even scripted), others offer video or online instruction, telephone help, or full-blown advisory.

 The extent to which you feel qualified to educate your children at home may depend in large part on how you view education.
 If we assume learning isn’t something that happens TO us but is something that we can only do for ourselves, then all that is required is a warm and loving mentor and tutor — and there is no one more qualified for that position than a parent.
 And let’s never forget that learning is vastly more far-reaching than the ABCs.

 Amateurs Outdoing Professionals